JammuGenocide/JammuGenocide/README.md

     The U.N commisionof experts define ethnic cleansing as, "Rendering and area ethnically homogenous by using by using force or intimidation to remove from a given area persons of another ethnic group or religious group."

+The events that occurred in Jammu 1947 were a genocide as it gains its conceptual horror percicely because of the exterminated nature of the Holocaust.
+Hitler wanted the Jews exterminated, not just driven out.
+Same is the case in the Jammu Genocide, the Dogra ruler
+Hari Singh wanted the Muslims of Jammu exterminated, he saw it to be the final solution of his political policy.

+During the genocide, Dogra ruler Hari Singh wanted to completely exterminate Muslims, but he also sponsored ethnic cleansing in Jammu.

+    The Mass murders in Jammu between Oct-Nov 1947 were calculated, planned and targeted, with intent to destroy the Muslim population.

 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/bukotsunikki.svg?style=social&label=Follow%20%40JammuGenocide)](https://twitter.com/JammuGenocide)